 PTCAS has an "academic update" process, through which you may update coursework completed after you originally submitted your application.
 You can only do updates one time, so make sure you enter complete, correct information.
 Refer to the PTCAS Academic Update FAQ for deadlines, and details about what can and cannot be updated.

 Contact non-PTCAS programs directly with updated information.

-Some programs may offer you admission on condition that you complete all remaining prerequisites prior to the start of the professional program, and maintain minimum grade and GPA requirements.
+Most programs may offer you admission on condition that you complete all remaining prerequisites prior to the start of the professional program, and maintain minimum grade and GPA requirements.